totetmatt/Ruzzle/README.md

 - Download the project and unzip it
 - Open a terminal and go to the Ruzzle directory
 - Enter : java -jar Ruzzle.jar THE16LETTERSINCAPITAL and wait for result

+Type the 16 letters line by line, from upper left to down right.